Security And Trust

 Preflight checks

-Run release-check and doctor before protection so missing credentials, bad paths, or option drift fail early.
+Review settings before protection so missing credentials, bad paths, or option drift fail early.

 Compatibility rules